 Gluten free, egg free chicken and dumplings

 For an egg-free variety, instead of dumplings in the recipe, try our gluten free biscuits.
-They’re light and flaky, and they’ll work great.
+Theyโre light and flaky, and theyโll work great.
+Prepare the layered variety according to the recipe instructions, slice each biscuit round into 8 equal wedges, and cook like you would the dumplings in the soup.

 Gluten free, dairy free chicken and dumplings

 Making the soup portions dairy-free requires a bit more finesse.
-In place of butter to make the roux that mixes with flour for the casserole varieties, try using Earth Balance buttery sticks or Melt brand vegan butter.
+In place of butter to make the roux that mixes with flour for the casserole varieties, try using Earth Balance buttery sticks or Melt or Miyoko's Creamery brand vegan butter.

 You can buy dairy-free evaporated milk these days.
-I imagine it works quite well, although if it’s coconut milk-based, it may add some coconut flavor.
+I imagine it works quite well, although if itโs coconut milk-based, it may add some coconut flavor.
+For the regular milk, try unsweetened almond milk.

 FAQs